 Checklists for Eligibility

 To run for your college seat, you must have a declared major in that particular college when you turn in the packet.
-If University records show that you are still majoring in Sociology, you can’t run for the College of Health and Human Services and instead must run for the College of Social Sciences and Interdisciplinary Studies.
+For example, if University records show that you are still majoring in Sociology but you’re thinking of declaring your major as Criminal Justice, you can’t run for the College of Health and Human Services and instead must run for the College of Social Sciences and Interdisciplinary Studies.

-Lastly, you must attend a Mandatory Candidate Workshop before the application deadline, March 10th by 4:00 pm.
-The same Workshop will be offered a number of days and times; but, you must attend one.
+Lastly, you must attend a Mandatory Candidate Workshop before the application deadline, March 8th by 4:00 pm.
+The same workshop will be offered a number of days and times; but, you must attend one.

-4. Is there a cost to run for elections?
+Is there a cost to run for office?

 Candidates who are running for office have the option to expend funds to support their campaign efforts.
 You are not expected to spend any money for campaigning.
 This is based on your personal decision.
 The ASI Elections Code sets the following limits:

-Executive candidates have a spending limit for campaigning of $350.
+Presidential Tickets have a spending limit for campaigning of $500.

 There are very detailed requirements regarding campaigning, campaign expenditures and reporting.
 It is important you follow all requirements detailed in the ASI Elections Code.
 It is the candidate’s responsibility to submit a Campaign Expenditure Report Form even if he/she did not spend any money on campaigning.